 If you want your tree and your cat to make it through the holidays, follow the tips below.

 Defend the Base of Your Tree

 Try wrapping the base of your tree with aluminum foil.
 Many cats hate the feel of foil on their paws and the loud crinkling noise it makes when they walk on it.
-If you’re worried this will take some of the holiday cheer away from your tree, place the foil around the base of your tree and cover it with a tree skirt.
+If you’re worried this will take some of the holiday cheer away from your tree, place the foil around the base of your tree and then cover it with a nice festive tree skirt.